lyh411201000/mybatis-spring-zk/README.md

 	</bean>

 Now you just make a Mapper interface and the mapper xml that holds the sql:
+(This shows a non-generic approach.
+The existing git project has these types of methods in a Generic Mapper. )

      public interface EmployeeMapper {
 		List getAllEmployees();